 1) Media Events – on rare occasion, we’re invited to media events that aren’t available to the general public; the FTC guidelines are murky as to treatment of these events, but any post we write that comments on and reviews experiences had at a media event we will clearly indicate that said experience discussed involved a media event.
 It is not uncommon for media attendees to receive various perks and benefits (for free) at these events that are unavailable (or available at a cost) to the general public.
-If we’re simply sharing photos taken at a media event that could have been taken on any ordinary day, we will generally not make such a disclosure, nor is one even conceivably required under even the most expansive reading of the FTC guidelines, if those photos are accompanied with commentary opining on the experience, we’ll disclose.
+When we are writing about our experience at such an event, we’ll disclose what was comped to us.

 At various times we may review other things or experiences on the blog, if the product, service, or experience was provided to us complimentary, we will disclose such in the text of the article.
 If we’re silent as to who footed the bill, we did.
 (You’ll notice that none of our Disney dining or tour reviews have disclosures…that’s why!)

 3) Media Rates – hotels and other travel destinations and experiences sometimes offer discounts to bloggers; occasionally, we receive these discounts.
 When we do receive these discounts, we are under no obligation to report favorably on any experience that we received at a discounted rate.

 Regardless of who is “footing the bill” for something we write about here, we will always call things as we see them as we strive to remain objective.
 We’ve panned “bare-bones” Blu-rays and we’ve criticized things we’ve experienced at media events.
 We plan to continue calling things as we see them as long as this site is in existence.

-We only link to products and services that we personally use or recommend, and our linkage is not motivated by the prospect of being enriched by some pocket change.
-So if you have a purchase to make, please use these links!
+We only link to products and services that we personally use and recommend, and our linkage is not motivated by the prospect of being enriched by some pocket change.
+If you have a purchase to make, though, we’d really appreciate it if you’d use these links!
 They don’t affect the price of anything you buy.
 The only thing they do is help us keep operating the site.
-And you do like the site…right?
+And hopefully you do like the site.

 While we take seriously our critical nature and objectivity, it is important to note that The Walt Disney Company has been a client of Tom’s, as he has provided photos to the Company on a strictly freelance basis.
 To some, this may call into question the actual or perceived impartiality of this site or present a conflict of interest.
 We contend that it does not, and at no time has Disney had any editorial control, actual or implied, in the content, message, or tone of this site.
 Still, we disclose this so that you may make an informed decision when reading this site, as you may disagree as to impartiality, in which case you should weigh the opinions presented here accordingly.